-There are many ways to accidentally injure yourself in the kitchen beyond the basic cuts and burns.
-You can smoosh your fingers, pull a muscle, fall while reaching for something just beyond your reach, or even burn the place down if you aren’t careful.
+Beyond the basic cuts and burns, there are many ways to injure yourself in the kitchen accidentally.
+You can smoosh your fingers in a drawer, pull a muscle opening a jammed drawer, slip and fall on a forgotten spill or even burn the whole place down if you aren’t careful.

-The number one way to reduce your risk of accidentally cutting yourself is to keep your cutting utensils sharp.
-This includes knives, scissors, and vegetable peelers.
-While it may sound counterintuitive, a dull edge will cause you to increase the amount of force which increases the chance you will slip.
-If you slip, you run the risk of cutting yourself instead.
+The number one way to reduce your risk of accidentally cutting yourself is to keep your cutting utensils sharp, including knives, scissors, vegetable peelers and anything else with a blade.
+While it may sound counterintuitive, cutting food with a dull edge will cause you to increase the force required to cut, which also increases the chance you will slip, cutting yourself instead of the food.

-Beyond using sharp utensils, make sure that you are using the right tool for the job.
+Beyond using sharp utensils, ensure you are using the right tool for the job and handling it correctly.
 Always push the knife blade away from your body, never towards it.
 Use a sturdy cutting board on a flat surface.
 If the cutting board slips or feels unstable, place a wet kitchen or paper towel under it to increase its grip.
 Consider using a guard or glove when slicing vegetables with a mandoline.

 Store knives and other sharp implements in a secure location.
-Knife blocks, magnetic knife strips, and drawers are all good options.
+Knife blocks, magnetic knife strips and drawers are all good options.
 If you have little ones with access to your kitchen, teach them about the risks and ensure these items are well out of their reach until they fully understand that they are tools, not toys.

 Reduce Your Risk for Burns

-Hot water is just one way to burn yourself in the kitchen.
+Hot water from the tap is just one way to burn yourself in the kitchen.
 You also have to consider the oven, stove, air fryer and all of the hot pots and pans in and around these devices.
-While you can reduce the risk for some of these, others simply require being aware of your surroundings.
+While you can take action to reduce the risk for some of these, others simply require being aware of your surroundings.

 For the water faucet, adjust the water temperature on your boiler to be no hotter than you can handle without burning or scalding yourself.
-For most homes that is 120º, as it takes about five minutes of exposure at that temperature to result in burns.
-At 140º (the standard manufacturer’s setting) it takes a mere 6 seconds of exposure to cause a burn, which is especially risky for little ones and older adults.
+For most homes, that is 120º, as it takes about five minutes of exposure at that temperature to result in burns.
+At 140º, the standard manufacturer’s setting, it takes a mere 6 seconds of exposure to cause a burn, which is especially risky for little ones and older adults.

-When handling hot items do not use wet or damp kitchen towels to pick them up, as the heat will go right through them.
-Do not use kitchen towels to remove hot plates from the oven, unless you know they are heat proof.
-Many popular microfiber towels that are great at drying will also melt against the heat of the oven, melting right into your skin.
-Instead, keep pot holders or heat resistant gloves in an easily accessible place, within reach of your oven and stove top.
+Do not use wet or damp pot holders when handling hot items, as the heat will go through them.
+Do not use kitchen towels to remove a hot roast or casserole from the oven unless you know they are heatproof.
+Microfiber towels are great for drying but will melt against the oven’s heat.
+Instead, keep dry pot holders or heat-resistant gloves in an accessible place, within easy reach of your oven and stovetop.

 When opening the oven or removing lids from hot pans, stand clear of any escaping steam.
-LIft pans lids with the opening away from you to direct steam away from your face.
-When opening your oven, stand to the side and allow the initial blast of heat before you reach inside.
+Lift pan lids with the opening away from you to direct steam away from your face.
+When opening your oven, stand to the side and allow the initial blast of heat to clear before you reach inside.

 Turn all pan handles away from the edge of the stove.
-Not only will this prevent little ones from reaching them, it also will prevent you from bumping into them as you move about through your kitchen.
+Not only will this keep little ones safe by reducing their reaching, but it will also prevent you from bumping into them as you move through your kitchen.

-When playing in the kitchen, you are literally playing with fire, especially if you have a gas stove or use an outdoor grill.
+When working with food, you often play with literal fire, especially if you have a gas stove or use an outdoor grill.
 While fire and heat are essential to creating magic in the kitchen, it’s vital to maintain control over them at all times.
-You can prevent accidental flare ups and better manage them when they happen by being prepared.
+By being prepared, you can prevent accidental flare-ups and better manage them when they happen.

-Make sure that kitchen towels, pot holders, and other flammable materials are not left near open flames or hot burners.
+Ensure you keep kitchen towels, pot holders and other flammable materials away from open flames or hot burners.
 Do not wear loose clothing while cooking.
-When pan frying fritters, fish or anything else in hot oil, keep the lid of the pan handy to use as the first line of defense in an accidental flare up.
+When pan frying fritters, fish or anything else in hot oil, keep the lid of the pan handy to use as the first line of defense in an accidental flare-up.
 If all else fails, be ready to fight the fire with a household fire extinguisher.

-Buy a chemical fire extinguisher and learn how to use it!!
-I cannot express this one enough.
-If something in your kitchen becomes overheated and catches on fire it can quickly spread, putting you, your family, and all of your belongings at risk.
+Buy a chemical fire extinguisher or fire blanket and learn how to use it.
+If something in your kitchen becomes overheated and catches on fire, it can quickly spread, putting you, your family and all of your belongings at risk.